da-moo/file-mon-webhook/README.md

 - Monitors an arbitrary number of directories with a file-based config
 - Supports regex-based ignore patterns
-- Configurable polling latency for filesystems than need it (such as network shares)
+- Configurable polling latency for filesystems that need it (such as network shares)

 ## Running the Script